moxystudio/rfcs-oss/README.md

 This repository is intended to be used for reviewing submitted RFCs (request for comments) related to additions or changes to MOXY OSS projects and processes.

-The MOXY OSS RFC (request for comments) process is intended to provide a consistent way for MOXY to facilitate the transparency of decisions made for features and changes in OSS related projects and processes.
+The MOXY OSS RFC process aims to provide a consistent way for MOXY to facilitate the transparency of decisions made for features and changes in OSS related projects and processes.

 In short, an MOXY RFC is a proposal for a significant change or a new feature.